-Seventhly, That all incumbents of parishes professing the Romish religion, not being under the ecclesiastical jurisdiction of the Bishop of Quebec, shall hold their respective benefices during their good behaviour, subject, however, in case of any conviction for criminal offence, or upon due proof of seditious attempts to disturb the peace and tranquillity of Our government, to be deprived or suspended by you.
+Seventhly, That all incumbents of parishes professing the Romish religion, not being under the ecclesiastical jurisdiction of the Bishop of Quebec, shall hold their respective benefices during their good behaviour, subject, however, in case of any conviction for criminal offence, or upon due proof of seditious attempts to disturb the peace and tranquillity minal offence, or upon due proof of seditious attempts to disturb the peace and tranquillity of Our Government, to be deprived or suspended by you.

-Eighthly, That such ecclesiastics as may think fit to enter into the holy state of matrimony shall be released from all penalties to which they may have been subjected in such cases by shall be released from all penalties to which they may have been subjected in such cases by any authority of the see of Rome.
+Eighthly, That such ecclesiastics as may think fit to enter into the holy state of matrimony shall be released from all penalties to which they may have been subjected in such cases by any authority of the see of Rome.